 Eating is only part of the picture to prevent or lower the risk of osteoporosis.
 Other lifestyle factors can also affect your bone health.
 Here are other ways to keep your bones strong as you age.

 Staying active helps build muscle strength, slows down aging and lowers the rate of bone loss.
 It also boosts your energy levels and keeps your heart healthy.
 Aim for 150 minutes of moderate to vigorous exercise each week, which is about 30 minutes 5 days a week.

 Balance exercises, strength training, and resistance exercises are good ways to help prevent osteoporosis.
 If you’re not sure where to start, check out these 6 ways to start an exercise routine and stick to it.

 Heavy drinking could increase the risk of osteoporosis by lowering bone density, which increases the risk of falls and fractures.
 Learn more about the benefits of drinking less and ways to cut back with these easy tips.

 Eating a variety of foods with calcium, vitamin D, and protein will help keep your bones strong and dense as you age.
 Along with making small changes to your diet, consider starting an exercise routine, drinking less alcohol, and quitting smoking to help lower your risk of osteoporosis.

-What is the one food you would add to your diet today to keep your bones strong and healthy?
+What food will you add to your diet to keep your bones strong and healthy?
 Share your thoughts in the comment box below.